awslabs/voice-powered-analytics/README-A4B.md

 ![Watch how init the ask CLI](https://github.com/awslabs/voice-powered-analytics/blob/master/media/images/a4b_1.gif)
 </details>

-1. Execute the command below using the ASK Profile created in the **ask init** step
+1. First, let's list our skills.
+Execute the command below using the ASK Profile created in the **ask init** step

 ```BASH
 ask api list-skills --profile <name of ASK profile>